reinfi/zf-dependency-injection/README.md

 ]
 ```

-When used it the factory reads all constructor typehints and tries to find a suitable class within the service locator.
+When used it the factory reads all constructor typehints and tries to find a suitable class within the service locator
-You can't inject a service from a plugin manager with auto wiring.
+or if class implements an interface registered within the pluginmanagers.

 ### Caching